christian-fei/Simple-Jekyll-Search/README.md

 ## Use case

-You have a blog, built with Jekyll, and want a lightweight search functionality on your blog, purely client-side?
+You have a blog, built with Jekyll, and want a **lightweight search functionality** on your blog, purely client-side?

-No server configurations or databases to maintain.
+*No server configurations or databases to maintain*.

-Just 5 minutes to have a fully working searchable blog.
+Just **5 minutes** to have a **fully working searchable blog**.

 ---

 ## Installation